-In the release we have also re-written a lot of the code to support automated PHP Unit tests which will make sure the stability of plugin at each release is much better.
+In the release, we have also rewritten a lot of the code to support automated PHP Unit tests, which will make sure the stability of the plugin at each release is much better.

-As release is a major release, please remember to back up your database before updating.
+As the release is a major release, please remember to back up your database before updating.

 For the full changelog, check out the changelog in the plugin repository.